-I took a long, meandering road trip from Austin, Texas to Washington D.C. to experience first-hand the environment (and tension) surrounding Trump's inauguration.
-More importantly, I wanted to demonstrate my solidarity with all women and vulnerable minorities in the Women's March, and document what will no doubt be two very important days in American history.
+I made the long road trip from Austin, Texas to Washington D.C. to experience first-hand the atmosphere and controversy surrounding Donald Trump's inauguration as the 45th President of the United States.
+It was important to me to demonstrate solidarity with all women and vulnerable minorities in the Women's March, and to document what will no doubt be two very important days in American history.

 Inauguration Day - January 20, 2017